 Innovations for Better Care

 Treating opioid use disorder with MAT in the ED is the foundation of CA Bridge.
 However, the negative consequences associated with substance use are deep and complex.
-To further expand opportunities to improve care for people who use drugs, CA Bridge is leading multiple groundbreaking initiatives:
+To further expand opportunities to improve care for people who use drugs, CA Bridge is pursuing innovation at multiple levels:

 CA Bridge has a searchable library of resources on many aspects of SUD care and navigation.
 Anyone is welcome to participate in the program’s regular trainings for clinicians, navigators, and program staff.
 Reach out to info@cabridge.org with any questions.
 Other resources include: